 My plans in Juneau would be the most physically strenuous of my 13-day trip: I had signed up for a glacier trek with Above & Beyond.

 After meeting our guide, we began the day hiking the West Glacier Loop.
-The trail itself was relatively easy in the first section and not at all what I expected from Alaska, despite knowing that the area is officially classified as rainforest.
+The trail itself was relatively easy in the first section and not at all what I expected from Alaska, despite knowing the area is officially classified as rainforest.

 Afterwards, the trail became gradually more challenging, moving onto uneven terrain or slick bedrock.
 Every step was worthwhile, though, since it led to beautiful views of Mendenhall Lake and our first view of the glacier.